[ TELEVISION DIRECTOR & FILMMAKER ]

 Sallie Aprahamian

-Sallie Aprahamian has been directing television for close to three decades.
+Sallie Aprahamian has been directing television for over to three decades.

-Recent projects have consolidated Sallie’s experience of working with CGI, visual effects and animatronics - ‘Wolfblood’ (Trixter), ‘The Worse Witch’ (Milk), ‘Dr Who’ (DNeg), and ‘Poldark’ (Lexhag).
+Over more recent years, projects have consolidated Sallie’s experience of working with CGI, visual effects and animatronics - 'Wolfblood' (Trixter), 'The Worse Witch' (Milk), 'Dr Who' (DNeg) 'Poldark' (Lexhag), FATE - The Winx Saga (Freefolk) and DOMINA (Automatik).